LASO Cycle 2

 School Action Fund (SAF)

 The SAF grant provides technical assistance, resources, and grant funds to support school actions for, and at, individual campuses.
-School districts also receive support in adopting a broader continuous improvement strategy to improve schools and provide parents and families with the schools and programs they want, need, and deserve.
+School districts receive support in adopting a broader continuous improvement strategy to improve schools and provide communities with the schools and programs they want, need, and deserve.

 Resources